1. The oldest Christkindlmarkt has been going strong since the 17th century

 The Christmas markets were expected in 2018 to drag in a whopping…wait for it…390 million Euro, according to a report by Der Standard.

-12. The Rathausplatz market is the biggest Christmas market in the city, while the Spittelberg market is the 2nd largest.
+12. The Rathausplatz market used to be the biggest Christmas market in the city, but in 2022, it’s actually the Spittelberg market.

-According the City of Vienna, the Rathausplatz market hosts 155 stands, while crammed into the romantic narrow streets of the Spittelberg market, there are approximately 146.
+According the City of Vienna, the Rathausplatz market “only” hosts around 100 stands this year.
+That’s about a third less than before.
+This created additional open spaces where visitors can spread out better.
+While crammed into the romantic narrow streets of the Spittelberg market, there are approximately 125.

 13. Glühwein at the Vienna Christmas markets is (on average) sweeter than Red Bull and Coca-Cola